dlshriver/pinq/README.rst

 Easy
 ~~~~

-To install pylinq, use pip:
+To install Queryable, use pip:

 .. code-block:: bash

-    $ pip install pylinq
+    $ pip install queryable

 From Source
 ~~~~~~~~~~~

-To install pylinq from source, download the `source`_ and extract the contents.
+To install Queryable from source, download the `source`_ and extract the contents.
 Then run:

 .. code-block:: bash